100+ Fashion Terms Everyone in the Industry Should Know

 Tech Pack

-A document that contains all the specifications a factory needs to produce a garment.
+A document that contains all specifications a factory needs to produce a garment.
 It includes measurements, construction details, fabrics, and trims.
-Tech packs act as the instruction manual, making sure that what designers sketch matches what vendors produce.
+Tech packs confirm that what fashion designers create matches what factories manufacture.

 Trim Card

 A sample sheet that displays all trims used on a garment, such as buttons, zippers, and labels.
 Trim cards provide factories with a visual and physical reference for sourcing and production.
-They also help teams confirm quality and consistency across styles.
+They help teams confirm quality and consistency.

 Production, Quantities, and Quality